andreiac-silva/knative-demo/README.md

 ## Demo flow

 We have an online store.
-To buy something, the following flow is
+To buy something, the applicating pass to the following steps:

 1. (sequence) Purchase Service receives the initial payload - user input
 2. (sequence) Payment Service receives the payload from Purchase, load customer information and approves or not payment